-The clinical criteria of SLE include acute cutaneous lupus such as malar rash, chronic cutaneous lupus such as discoid rash, oral ulcers, nonscarring alopecia, synovitis involving two joints or more, pleurisy for one day, history of pleural effusions, pericarditis, proteinuria, seizures, psychosis, myelitis, mono neuritis multiplex or acute confusional state.
+SLE clinical criteria include acute cutaneous lupus, such as malar rash, chronic cutaneous lupus, such as discoid rash, oral ulcers, nonscarring alopecia, synovitis involving two joints or more, pleurisy for one day, history of pleural effusions, pericarditis, proteinuria, seizures, psychosis, myelitis, mono neuritis multiplex, or an acute confusional state.

-The hematological criteria of SLE include hemolytic anemia, leukopenia, lymphopenia, and thrombocytopenia.
-Immunological criteria for SLE are the presence of anti-dsDNA, anti-nuclear antibody, anti-Sm, lupus anticoagulant, false-positive RPR, low C3, or low C4.
+SLE hematological criteria include hemolytic anemia, leukopenia, lymphopenia, and thrombocytopenia.
+SLE Immunological criteria are the presence of anti-dsDNA, anti-nuclear antibody, anti-Sm, lupus anticoagulant, false-positive RPR, low C3, or low C4.

-The probability of SLE increases when more of the criteria are met.
+The probability of SLE increases when more than one of the criteria are met.

 Diagnostic Workup of SLE

-Laboratory investigations are essential for the confirmation of the diagnosis of SLE as they provide critical information related to the diagnostic criteria.
+Laboratory investigations are essential for confirming the SLE diagnosis because they provide critical information related to the diagnostic criteria.

 Erythrocyte sedimentation rate and C-reactive protein levels are usually elevated in SLE as in any other chronic inflammatory condition.
 Liver function tests to exclude autoimmune hepatobiliary disease complement levels to exclude early complement factors’ deficiencies, and creatine kinase levels to exclude significant myositis and muscle damage are also indicated in patients with active SLE.

 Radiography can reveal osteopenia of the affected joints or pleural effusions on chest X-rays.
-Echocardiography is useful in the assessment of the heart and the exclusion of heart failure.
+Echocardiography is useful for assessing the heart and ruling out heart failure.
 Brain magnetic resonance imaging might reveal white matter changes in patients with neuropsychiatric SLE manifestations.
-Cardiac magnetic resonance imaging is an excellent imaging modality for the detection of SLE related myocarditis.
+Cardiac magnetic resonance imaging is an excellent imaging modality for detecting SLE related myocarditis.

 Management of SLE

-Treatment of systemic lupus erythematosus consists of non-steroidal anti-inflammatory drugs, antimalarial therapy, and short-term steroid therapy.
+Treating systemic lupus erythematosus consists of non-steroidal anti-inflammatory drugs, antimalarial therapy, and short-term steroid therapy.
 If this approach fails to control the symptoms, or if the patient has major organ involvement, high-dose long-term steroid therapy is indicated.
-Cases that do not respond to steroid therapy might benefit from methotrexate, azathioprine or belimumab.
+Cases that do not respond to steroid therapy might benefit from methotrexate, azathioprine, or belimumab.

-Patients with mild SLE without major organ involvement should be started on short-term corticosteroids and/or hydroxychloroquine.
-Non-steroidal anti-inflammatory drugs are indicated for pain control of the acute flares of SLE.
+Patients with mild SLE, without major organ involvement, should be started on short-term corticosteroids and/or hydroxychloroquine.
+Non-steroidal, anti-inflammatory drugs are indicated for pain control during acute flares of SLE.

 Immunosuppressive agents such as azathioprine, mycophenolate mofetil, and methotrexate should be given to patients with SLE that is refractory to steroid therapy.
 Management of SLE psychosis or seizures is the same as the management of psychosis or seizures in a non-SLE patient.
-If anti-psychotics and anti-epileptic drugs do not result in the resolution of psychosis and seizures respectively, one might consider immunosuppressive therapy.
+If anti-psychotics and anti-epileptic drugs do not resolve psychosis and seizures, respectively, consider immunosuppressive therapy.

 Newer disease-modifying antirheumatic drugs (DMARD Therapy) have emerged as potential treatments for SLE.
 Belimumab, a B-lymphocyte inhibitor, was found to reduce SLE activity and decrease the number of flares.
 Rituximab which causes B-cell depletion might be ineffective in SLE.

-Pregnancy is a risk factor for SLE flares; therefore, low-dose aspirin, prednisolone, and hydroxychloroquine should be continued during pregnancy.
+Pregnancy is a risk factor for SLE flares; therefore, women should continue taking low-dose aspirin, prednisolone, and hydroxychloroquine during pregnancy.
 Mycophenolate mofetil, methotrexate, and cyclophosphamide should never be given to a pregnant woman who has SLE.

-SLE has a tendency to damage organs.
-The 5-year survival rate for children is 90%.
-The most common cause of mortality are:
+SLE tends to damage organs.
+The five-year survival rate for children is 90%.
+The most common causes of mortality are: